Diagnosis of HIV/AIDS

-HIV tests are used to detect the presence of the human immunodeficiency virus (HIV), the virus that causes acquired immunodeficiency syndrome (AIDS), in serum, saliva, or urine.
+HIV tests are used to detect the presence of the human immunodeficiency virus (HIV), the virus that causes HIV/AIDS, in serum, saliva, or urine.
 Such tests may detect antibodies, antigens, or RNA.

 AIDS diagnosis

 AIDS is diagnosed separately from HIV.

 Terminology

-The window period is the time from infection until a test can detect any change.
-The average window period with HIV-1 antibody tests is 25 days for subtype B. Antigen testing cuts the window period to approximately 16 days and nucleic acid testing (NAT) further reduces this period to 12 days.
+The eclipse period is a variable period starting from HIV exposure in which no existing test can detect HIV.
+The median duration of the eclipse period in one study was 11.5 days.
+The window period is the time between HIV exposure and when an antibody or antigen test can detect HIV.
+The median window period for antibody/antigen testing is 18 days.
+Nucleic acid testing (NAT) further reduces this period to 11.5 days.

 Performance of medical tests is often described in terms of: